HariGaneshM/CucumberBDD/README.md

 5. POJO for API payload
 6. Extend Reports
 7. Data driven from props
-8. 10.Run with TestNG and Maven commands
+8. Run with TestNG and Maven commands
-11.GitHub Actions Configuration with Dynamic inputs
+9. GitHub Actions Configuration with Dynamic inputs